 - Updating a site that uses a CMS is quick and effortless.
 As CMS design has evolved it has become increasingly easy to modify even the design elements of the site by simply moving or updating footer, header and widget areas.

 - SEO friendly.
 All major CMSs are SEO friendly, which allows them to include metadata, custom page titles, and even adjustable URLs.
 Most also have a great number of third-party plugins that are available to improve the optimization of your site.

 - Because so many websites use the popular CMS systems, they have become a target for hackers who are always looking for ways to break into the platform for their own nefarious purposes.
-This risk can be mitigated by keeping your CMS and all plugins and themes updated, and by using login protections such as two-factor authentication.
+This risk can be mitigated by keeping your CMS and all plugins, add-ons and themes updated, and by using login protections such as two-factor authentication.

 - While the themes have become increasingly powerful in terms of what can be done without any coding knowledge, you still might run into issues getting your site to display exactly the way you’d like.
 A bit of knowledge about html, css and php can get you past this issue, as can hiring an experienced web design professional.